toringer/home-assistant-thermostat-setback/README.md

 - **One-Time Setup**: Configure once through the UI and it works forever
 - **Smart & Automatic**: Seamlessly switches between normal and setback temperatures based on your schedule
 - **Manual Control When Needed**: Override anytime with simple controls
+- **Skip Setback Feature**: Temporarily skip the next setback cycle when you need normal temperature
 - **External Integration**: Works with any binary sensor or switch for additional control

 <p align="center">